I-551 Temporary Evidence Stamp | Permanent Resident Card |

-A green card, or Form I-551, is an immigrant’s most critical status before they eventually apply for United States citizenship.
-What happens if it expires or is about to expire and you need to prove your status?
-You can avoid specific problems involving a lost, stolen, or expiring green card with a temporary evidence stamp.
-The validity of Form I-551 is ten years; however, some green cards are valid for 2 years and must be renewed if one chooses to remain a permanent resident or obtains U.S citizenship.
+A green card, or Form I-551, is an immigrant’s status before they eventually apply for United States citizenship.
+What happens if you are entering the U.S. before you have your green card, or your green card expires or is about to expire, and you need to prove your status?
+You can avoid specific problems involving travel or a lost, stolen, or expiring green card with a temporary evidence stamp.
+The validity of Form I-551 is ten years; however, conditional green cards like the CR1 are valid for 2 years and must be renewed if one chooses to remain a permanent resident or obtains U.S citizenship.
 Learn everything about how the I-551 temporary evidence stamp can hold you over while you wait for your green card.

 Find out how you can get Green Card for Your Parents.